Making a claim on car insurance

 Uninsured Motorist Extension

-Your third party property policy may entitle you to claim up to $3000 for damage to your car.
+Your third party property policy may entitle you to claim up to $3000 (or $5000) for damage to your car.
 The policy may include a benefit called uninsured motorist’s extension (UME).
 You can claim if the other driver was at fault, uninsured and you can identify the driver of that car.
 It is not easy to claim this benefit and if your claim is refused you should seek legal advice.

 See Fact Sheet: I’ve had a car accident and I’m uninsured!